"He said what?"

 when strong-armed Achilles pacified the city of Thebe.

-Show reverence to my office,
+Show reverence to custom and to my office,

 and you shall win the favor of far-shooting Apollo,